 Callitris spp. produce seed-bearing cones – the female part; and the male cones (or strobili) which produce the pollen.
 In this species, the male cones are produced at the terminals of the foliage (in large numbers), each about 5 mm long and only 2 mm wide, brown in colour, releasing dust-like pollen (At the right time, and on a windy day, trees can be observed releasing large amounts of ‘dust’).
 Females cones are very distinctive in this genus, consisting of a whorl of 6 to 8 woody valves which open in a circle, producing a star-like cluster.
 Female cones receive wind-blown pollen to produce seeds.
 In this species, woody cones are produced solitarily in the foliage, on short peduncles, but often clustered on larger branches, woody and to 20 mm wide, with 6 valves or scales, persisting for a number of years.

 Seeds are released with a wing attached, sticky / resinous, brown and about 5 mm long.

 In our region, the Northern Tablelands of NSW, C. endlicheri is found both east and west of Armidale.
 At Dangar’s Falls, east of Armidale, this species clothes the cliffs around the falls.
 To the west there is a large population on a hill just outside our boundary.
 Since sheep were removed from Yallaroo a number of seedlings have appeared just inside our boundary.
 On another property, north of Yallaroo, we found a large dead specimen.
 Possibly, in days gone by, C. endlicheri had a wider distribution.
 Sheep and rabbits probably demolished seedlings.

 We have several large specimens planted near our gate many years ago.
 There is now a proliferation of seedlings mostly downhill from the parents.
 They are welcome additions to our environment.

-Propagate both species from seed.
+Propagate from seed.